pupilfirst/wd301-scripts/handling-advanced-ui-events/drag-and-drop/response-types-and-reducer/README.md

 }
 ```

-We have three coloumns ie, `pending`, `in_progress`, and `done`.
-We have `coloumnOrder`, which can be used to control in what order the lists must be rendered.
+We have three columns ie, `pending`, `in_progress`, and `done`.
+We have `columnOrder`, which can be used to control in what order the lists must be rendered.
 Then we have the tasks which can be accessed using their `id`.

 Now, let's create types to model this shape.